 In his spare time he enjoys spending time with his wife, playing with his grandchildren, playing his guitar, photography and skiing.

-Deb Ford, Director of ROP Resource Ministries, is married and the mother of three grown children: Melisa, Wendy, and Douglas.
+Deb Ford, Director of Restoration Counseling on East Colfax, is married and the mother of three grown children: Melisa, Wendy, and Douglas.
 She obtained her B.S. from Colorado Christian University in Management of Human Resources with a minor in Psychology.
 While working on her Bachelors Degree, she was a trainer for the Department of Energy and authored a training manual for trainers in a professional setting.
 She went on to obtain her Masters Degree in Agency Counseling in 1998 from the University of Northern Colorado and has also completed much of the coursework towards a Doctorate in Family Violence.